ARM-software/Arm-2D/README.md

 ### 4.1 The Generic Limitations

-- The library focuses on Cortex-M processors.
+- The library focuses on Cortex-M processors and is also available for other platforms, e.g. Cortex-A processors and other 32/64 bit architectures.
 - The library supports the following compilers:
   - Arm Compiler 5 (**Deprecated**)
   - Arm Compiler 6